MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 + ?
 Why "sie" mean they.
 Isn't "Sie" mean "you" which refering to respected people (strangers, docters, teachers, etc..).
 Yes "Sie"mean you and "sie" with "s" in lowercase mean "her" or "they".

 Das Mädchen - the girl
++ word end with -chen goes with Das

 Kind - child
 	Wie alt ist das Kind - how old is the child